MicrosoftDocs/cloud-adoption-framework/docs/govern/cost-management/best-practices.md

 VM workloads are often migrated "as is" to avoid downtime.
 Often VMs may host tasks that are intermittent, taking a short period to run, or alternatively many hours.
 For example, VMs that run scheduled tasks such as Windows task scheduler or PowerShell scripts.
 When these tasks aren't running, you're nevertheless absorbing VM and disk storage costs.

-After migration, after a thorough review of these types of tasks you might consider migrating them to serverless technologies such as Azure Functions or Azure Batch jobs.
+After adoption, after a thorough review of these types of tasks you might consider migrating them to serverless technologies such as Azure Functions or Azure Batch jobs.
 With this solution, you no longer need to manage and maintain the VMs, bringing additional cost savings.

 **Learn more:**